Arithmetic geometry of toric varieties. Metrics, measures and heights: Height of toric projective curves

 To make this formula more explicit in the Archimedean case, we choose a basis of $N$, hence coordinate systems in $N_{\R}$ and $M_{\R}$ and we write

-where $\Delta =\Stab (\psi )$ is the associated polytope.
+where $\Delta =\Stab (\psiabs )$ is the associated polytope.
 Then, from Proposition \ref{prop:5} and Example \ref{exm:29}\eqref{item:96}, we derive

-When $K$ is not Archimedean, we have $ \cM_{M}(\psi)= \sum_{v\in \Pi^{0}(\psi)}\delta_{v}$ and, for $v\in \Pi(\psi)^{0}$, see Proposition~\ref{prop:32} and Example \ref{exm:29}\eqref{item:97}.
-Thus, if now we denote by $g\colon N_{\R}\to M_{\R}$ the function that sends a point $u$ to the barycentre of $\partial\psi (u)$, then
+When $K$ is not Archimedean, we have $ \cM_{M}(\psiabs)= \sum_{v\in \Pi(\psiabs)^{0}}\Vol_{M}(v^{*})\delta_{v}$ and, for $v\in \Pi(\psiabs)^{0}$, see Proposition~\ref{prop:32} and Example \ref{exm:29}\eqref{item:97}.
+Thus, if now we denote by $g\colon N_{\R}\to M_{\R}$ the function that sends a point $u$ to the barycentre of $\partial\psiabs (u)$, then

-In the case of curves, the integral of equation \eqref{eq:134}, can be transformed into another integral that will prove useful for explicit computations.
+In the case of curves, the integral in \eqref{eq:134}, can be transformed into another integral that will prove useful for explicit computations.
 We introduce a notation for derivatives of concave functions of one variable.
 Let $f\colon \R\to \R$ be a concave function.
-We write
+For $u\in \R$, write

-where $D_{+}f$ and $D_{-}f$ denote the right and left derivatives of $f$ respectively, that exist always.
+where $D_{+}f$ and $D_{-}f$ denote the right and left derivatives of $f$ respectively, that exist always \cite[Theorem 23.4]{Roc70}.
 Then $f'$ is monotone and is continuous almost everywhere (with respect to the Lebesgue measure).
 The associated distribution agrees with the derivative of $f$ in the sense of distributions.
 This implies that, if $(f_{n})_{n}$ is a sequence of concave functions converging uniformly to $f$ on compacts, then $(f'_{n})_{n}$ converges to $f'$ almost everywhere.